 In addition to comfort and safety, many anglers want a fishing PFD—a life vest with storage for tackle, safety gear and tools.
-That means pockets, D-rings, tabs to hold pliers, cutters, gear and small tackle boxes.
+That means pockets, D-rings, tabs to hold pliers, cutters, gear, and small tackle boxes.
 Other kayakers want a personal flotation device free of all but essential kayak fishing accessories.

 Some anglers like to carry essential safety equipment in case they are separated from the kayak.
-These anglers look for a place to stuff a personal locator beacon, safety whistle, signal light, paddling knife and smartphone.
+These anglers look for a place to stuff a personal locator beacon, safety whistle, signal light, paddling knife, and smartphone.

-Best Kayak Fishing Life Vest: Kokatat Leviathan
+Best for Fishing: Kokatat Leviathan

-If we measure the best kayak life vest for fishing on safety, comfort and function, then the winner is Kokatat’s Leviathan.
+If we measure the best kayak life vest for fishing on safety, comfort, and function, then the winner is Kokatat’s Leviathan.
 For decades, Kokatat has been making gear for serious paddlers, and they poured all their experience into the Leviathan.